Meet-S0ni/Interview-Questions/README.md

 - EKS
   - storage classes ( gp2 )
   - eksctl
-  - which iam roles required to run eks cluster
+  - which iam roles are required to run eks cluster
 - Lemda ( max run time 15 min )
 - s3
   - policy
-  - cli
+  - CLI
   - types
     - standard, infrequent access, glacier, glacier deep archive, intelligent type
-  - if i put a object in 1 bucket than it should clone to another bucket
+  - if I put an object in 1 bucket then it should clone to another bucket
 - route 53
   - hosted zone
-- what is launch templets in aws ( eks, ecs )
+- what are launch templets in aws ( eks, ecs )
-- what is disadvantage of cloud computing
+- what is a disadvantage of cloud computing
-- waht is advantage of cloud computing
+- What is the advantage of cloud computing
 - ECS
   - cluster
   - task definition